International House Residents Discover and Explore African-American History in Detroit

 The Residents with whom I shared this journey with truly represent the diverse environment of International House.
 Both Americans and non-Americans talked about how Detroit history is relatable to that of their home countries or home towns.

 Saumya Deva from Los Angeles found, “Detroit’s history of forced settlement to be very similar to the LA gentrification and removal of African-Americans from their business due to urban development.”
-As Sepideh Behzadpour from Seattle noted, “Henry Ford’s contributions to Detroit as similar to Jeff Bezos’ contribution to her home town in Seattle Washington.”
+As Sepideh Behzadpour from Seattle noted, “Henry Ford’s contributions to Detroit as similar to Jeff Bezos’ contribution to his home town in Seattle, Washington.”

 International students from a variety of countries and saw an great of similarities between their home countries and the African-American struggle.
 “The strategies African Americans used to fight for their freedom were quite similar to what people have done in Haiti,” observed Evans Atis about his native country.
 Eduardo Granizo from Nicaragua and Luz Zamora from Venezuela saw how the class issues in Detroit reflected the same systemic issues that poor people in their homelands face: a lack of proper education and good economic opportunities.
 Nastassia Sidarto from Indonesia spoke about how the colonization of the Dutch created a great divide in ethnic groups in Indonesia and, like the African Americans post slavery, the post-Colonial Indonesia still has a lot of work to do to restore civic harmony.